 - Adaptability to change

-Project managers are in charge of facilitating communication not only among their team but also with stakeholders outside of the team.
+Project managers facilitate communication not only among their team but also with stakeholders outside of the team.
 Unlike program managers, project managers don’t necessarily need to worry about the big picture.
-They have set finish lines that they work hard to cross together with their team.
-Project managers certainly have a lot on their plate, but they’re focused more so on the small to-dos that need to happen to turn the cogs in the machine that is your business.
+They have set finish lines that they work hard to cross with their team.
+Project managers certainly have a lot on their plate, but they’re more focused on the small to-dos that need to happen to turn the cogs in the machine that is your business.

 - Simplify workflows or complicate them